masslbs/network-schema/README.md

 $PYTHON -m twine upload dist/*
 ```

-## General Principals
+## General Principles

-- anything that mutates the shops state is an event and needs to be signed.
+- Anything that mutates the shop's state is an event and needs to be signed.
-- ideally the relays would not create any events; the relay should be limited to a sandboxed set events that it can create.
+- Ideally the relays would not create any events; the relay should be limited to a sandboxed set of events that it can create.
 If it attempts to create any other event it should be considered invalid.

 ## LICENSE